CN-UPB/B-JointSP/README.md

 bjointsp -n parameters/networks/Abilene.graphml -t parameters/templates/fw1chain.yaml -s parameters/sources/source0.yaml
 ```

 This should start the heuristic and create a result in the `results/bjointsp` directory in form of a yaml file.
+The repository contains one result for the above command as an example.

 ## Contact